 - Payment up to $5,000 for legal defense in a civil lawsuit against a member where the case involves bodily injury, other than by an EEL-insured, due to fungus, mold, mildew or yeast.
 The EEL policy must otherwise cover the defense.
 Payment for that defense would be excluded without this exceptional sub-limit.

-Coverage B: Reimbursement of attorney fees for defense of a criminal proceeding
+Coverage B: Reimbursement of attorney fees for defense of criminal proceedings

 - Reimbursement for attorney fees and other legal costs up to $35,000 if the member is charged with violating a criminal statute in the course of their educational employment activities, and they are exonerated from charges other than corporal punishment.
 Defense against corporal punishment does not require exoneration to obtain legal defense coverage under the policy.
 (State insurance laws do not permit this coverage in New York state.)